 - Electrical control systems engineer

-The electrical engineering program provides a strong foundation in science, physics, mathematics, and computer science.
-The curriculum develops electrical knowledge and skills in practical experimentation, design and development as well as analyzing and interpreting data applicable in areas across the field of electrical engineering.
-The program emphasizes creative thinking, problem solving, communications skills, teamwork, and the professional and ethical responsibilities of being an electrical engineer.
+This program provides a strong foundation in science, physics, mathematics, and computer science.
+You will develop electrical knowledge and skills in practical experimentation, as well as learn how to analyze and interpret data applicable in areas across electrical engineering.

 Emphasis areas include: